 Under hypnosis, people can hallucinate incredibly real (-seeming) events in their minds, making themselves think they are flying, that they are talking to people who are not really there, etc. Also, latent talents and confidence can be brought out: when there are no social consequences the self is more capable of a broader range of actions.

-Suggestible subjects can develop serious and real physical symptoms and injuries on command, some of them quite spectacular and unbelievable, such as blisters, seizures, open wounds and stigmata.
-Cures for existing diseases can be brought about through the same method, even for diseases, as we shall see below, that do not otherwise respond to medical treatment.
+Suggestible subjects can develop serious and real physical symptoms, some of them quite spectacular and unbelievable, such as blisters, seizures and stigmata.
+Cures for existing diseases can be brought about through the same method, even for some kinds of diseases, as we shall see below, that do not otherwise respond to medical treatment.